Temporary Moratorium on Residential Evictions

 The City’s Residential Eviction Moratorium provides that during the period of local emergency declared in response to COVID-19, no landlord shall endeavor to evict a residential tenant in either of the following situations: (1) for nonpayment of rent if the tenant demonstrates that the tenant is unable to pay rent due to financial impacts related to COVID-19, or (2) for a no-fault eviction unless immediately necessary because of the existence of a hazardous condition affecting tenants or neighbors.

-On April 22, 2020, the Alameda County Board of Supervisors (BOS) adopted an urgency ordinance to regulate residential and commercial evictions throughout the County.
+On April 22, 2020, the Alameda County Board of Supervisors (BOS) adopted an urgency ordinance to regulate residential throughout the County.
 On June 30, 2020, the BOS adopted an ordinance to extend its previous eviction moratorium.
 The ordinance prohibits all evictions anywhere in the County with few exceptions.
-The ordinance allows tenants 12 months from the date rent is due to begin repayment and then allows a 12-month period to make payments.
+The ordinance allows tenants up to 12 months, starting from the date rent is due, to repay the overdue rent.
 This ordinance is effective until 60 days after the local health emergency is lifted by the County or 60 days after December 31, 2020, whichever is later.

 The County’s ordinance provides that its regulation of residential evictions applies to Fremont.